<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 1. One record per stakeholder, not one record per project

 The right approach is to maintain a single stakeholder record that travels across projects.
 Every interaction, from every project, is logged against that record.
-The stakeholder's history, their concerns, their preferred contact method, their sentiment, it all sits in one place.
+The stakeholder's history, their concerns, their preferred contact method, and their sentiment all sit in one place.
 When a new project touches that stakeholder, the team starts with context rather than starting from scratch.

 2. Cross-project visibility for teams